-The Minister set out Japan's current economic goals, which include a drastic improvement of productivity and the strengthening of human resources for the fourth industrial revolution.
+The Minister set out Japan's current economic goals, which include a drastic improvement of productivity and the strengthening of human resources for the fourth industrial revolution - which is reshaping the manufacturing sector and which requires manufacturers to find more inclusive solutions to meet customer demands and solve challenges facing their industry.
+Takagi highlighted that the Japanese economy has been successful in adopting these new technological solutions, and stated "the strong economic ties between Japan and the UAE spans more than 40 years, especially in the energy sector.
+We hope that, through our participation at the Global Manufacturing and Industrialisation Summit, more Japanese companies will be encouraged to invest in the UAE."
 An increasing number of products are now inter-connected through the Internet of Things, creating added value for manufacturers, he said.
 He also called for a collaborative approach across the industry to create solutions for customer requirements - this is currently key for the Japanese industry.

-10:45 KEYNOTE ADDRESS

-Faster, Weirder, Better: The Future of Work in the Emergent Era
+KEYNOTE ADDRESS Faster, Weirder, Better: The Future of Work in the Emergent Era

-Speaker:

-Beth Comstock, Vice Chair, GE Session Summary:
+Beth Comstock, Vice Chair, GE

+Session Summary:

 Comstock said we are living in the "emergent era" and we must adapt the way we work, leaving behind old forms of bureaucracy, to account for that.
 "The collaboration of minds and machines together - there is an opportunity to tap into that," she said.
 "Our best minds may not all be human, but even better is what happens when we combine the two."
-In-depth: